the-tobias-project/databricks-jdbc/README.md

-# connection module for databricks using JDBC
+# connection module for databricks using JDBC or ODBC

 ## Usage